oracle/python-cx_Oracle/doc/src/subscription.rst

     Register the query for subsequent notification when tables referenced by the query are changed.
-This behaves similarly to cursor.execute() but only queries are permitted and the arguments must be a sequence or dictionary.
+This behaves similarly to cursor.execute() but only queries are permitted and the args parameter must be a sequence or dictionary.
 If the qos parameter included the flag cx_Oracle.SUBSCR_QOS_QUERY when the subscription was created, then the ID for the registered query is returned; otherwise, None is returned.

 .. attribute:: Subscription.timeout